Cross-collateralisation is an important loan structuring issue of which many property investors are not aware.

 The bank can use both properties as collateral for the new loan.

 Many investors have cross-collateralized loans without knowing it.

 One way to determine if loans are cross-collateralized or not (stand-alone) is by checking the detail in the loan contract.

-There will be a section in the body of the contract which will note the addresses of the properties over which the lender holds or will register its mortgage.
+Note: There will be a section in the body of the contract that will note the addresses of the properties over which the lender holds or will register its mortgage.

 Cross-collateralisation may often seem to be an appealing option to an investor, but it puts banks in a stronger position as it provides them with greater control over the properties.

 There may be a benefit initially to the investor in that he or she has not had to use their own cash to acquire the second property; however, this strategy does have the potential to negatively impact future investment opportunities.

 There are several important issues to consider:

 If a property portfolio is cross-collateralized it can limit severely the way in which sale proceeds may be used.

 For example, if a property is sold, the bank might require that the sale proceeds are used to reduce other loans in that portfolio, to keep the Loan to Valuation Ratio (LVR) within a certain level.

 In that case, the loan proceeds would not be able to be used at the investor’s discretion.

 It is often the case that every property in a cross-collateralized portfolio needs to be re-valued whenever one property is released.

 There may be significant costs associated with valuing each property, especially if the portfolio is not within a loan package product.

 The valuations are undertaken in order for the bank to determine its exposure to the remaining properties.

 In addition, there is documentation to be executed every time a portfolio is changed.